drkhodakarami/drkhodakarami.github.io/Register.md

 ---
 > ##### ***`buildHumanoid(String name)`***

-This is related to ItemModelProvider for armor datagen.
+This method is related to ItemModelProvider for armor datagen.
 Normally you don't need to call this method directly because when you use the provided `registerArmor` or `registerAllArmor` methods, they internally use this method.
 This method is responsible of generating the humanoid models for the armor item and return `EquipmentModel` to be used for the model provider.

 Example usage:
 ```java